F1Everything

 FEA

-† Driver did not finish the race, but was classified as he completed over 90% of the race distance.‡ Half points awarded as less than 75% of race distance was completed.
+Did not finish, but was classified as he had completed more than 90% of the race distance.
+Half points awarded as less than 75% of race distance was completed.

 Complete Formula One results